LCSB-BioCore/COBREXA.jl/docs/src/tutorials/3_hpc.md

 using Distributed
 addprocs(5)
 ```

+!!! note "`Distributed.jl` installation"
+    `Distributed.jl` usually comes pre-installed with Julia distribution, but
+    you may still need to "enable" it by typing `] add Distributed`.

 You may check that the workers are really there, using `workers()`.
 In this
 case, it should give you a vector of _worker IDs_, very likely equal to